 Urban area and around Hucknall

-Call for Sites (2018)
+Call for sites (2022)

-If you wish to put forward a site for consideration for the SHLAA 2018 update, please complete the SHLAA site submission form and return it to us along with a map of the site by 31 March 2018.
+If you wish to put forward a site for consideration for the SHLAA 2022 update, please complete the SHLAA site submission form and return it to us along with a map of the site by 31 March 2022.

-We welcome any new sites that are:-
+We welcome any new sites, in particular sites that are:-

 In order to increase the number of houses built the Government requires local authorities to prepare and maintain a register of brownfield land that is suitable for residential development.
-Gedling Borough Council has been working with other Greater Nottingham authorities as part of a pilot scheme for the Brownfield Register to test the preparation of the Register.